pallavi16/Restaurant-Review-Stage3/README.md

 # Restaurant-Review-Stage3

+### You can find Restaurant Review Stage 1 at https://github.com/pallavi16/Restaurant-Review

+### You can find Restaurant Review Stage 2 at https://github.com/pallavi16/Restaurant-Review-Stage2

 ## Part 3: Additional functionality after connecting the fully responsive, mobile-ready Restaurant review application in part 2 from part 1 to an external server

 ## Overview:
 In Stage Three of Restaurant-Review Application, we utilize the fully-responsive, mobile-ready application from Stage 1 and also the connected application to external server from Stage 2 into a fully functional application with a lot more features.